 Busways are still being examined for many future projects and it appears likely that at least one will be built.
 Construction of the area's second light rail line, the Green Line connecting downtown Minneapolis and St. Paul began in late 2010 and opened on June 14, 2014.
 On April 26, 2011, the U.S. government announced $478 million in funding for its construction.

-Our train that will take us on the Blue Line.
-I had already ridden that line in its entirety but not the newer Green Line.
+Our train that will take us on the Blue Line, which I had ridden previously in its entirety, but not the newer Green Line.
 We boarded that train and waited to leave the Mall of America station.

 Leaving the covered Mall of America station and out into the fresh air of Minnesota.